claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 **Use Case**: You need to queue up transaction emails to be sent e.g. Signup, Reset Password.
 SQS Queue.

 - The consumer polls the queue for messages.
-Once a consumer processes a message, it deletes it from the queue using **DeleteMessage** API.
+- Once a consumer processes a message, it is important to deletes it, in order to avoid duplicates
 -  **Max message size: 256KB**.
 Bigger message needs **Amazon SQS Extended Client library** (Max: 2GB).
 - **Default message retention: 4 days (max: 14 days)**
 - **Consumers could be EC2 instances or Lambda functions**